akshaysjagtap/CMakeLists.txt/README.md

 Create folder test.

-Add MAINCMakeLists.txt to it.
+Add main.cpp and MAINCMakeLists.txt to it.

 Rename MAINCMakeLists.txt to CMakeLists.txt

 Create folder add in test folder.

-Add ADCCMakeLists.txt to it.
+Add ADCCMakeLists.txt, add.h and add.cpp to it.

 Rename ADDCMakeLists.txt to CMakeLists.txt